 2. Keep working on more reviews

-3. A compelling experience ‘cover’ & price can help
+3. Create a compelling experience ‘cover’ & price point

 The search ranking algorithm considers it a good sign if potential guests are inspired by an experience’s title, photo, and price to click on the listing to learn more.
 If an experience has a higher click-through-rate than other experiences in the same category, this experience will rise in search rankings.

-Search results aim to display a variety of prices, but it’s still important to highlight a valuable experience and set a compelling price within your market.
+It’s important to set a compelling price within your market.
+This can generate more attention from potential guests, increasing the clicks on your experience page.
 This article, Pricing Strategies for Experiences, shares a few strategies you might want to consider.

-We hope these insights into our experience ranking system, and additional tips give you a deeper understanding of how guests browse and find experiences.
+The experience search ranking algorithm is always evolving, and we are working on more ways to capture even more relevant data from hosts and signals from guests to increase host success.
+We hope these insights into our experience ranking system and additional tips give you a deeper understanding of how guests browse and find experiences.

 If you have feedback, we’d love to hear it!
 Fill out our feedback form, and make sure to use the keyword “Experience search,” so our search team can review your thoughts!